flagiu/mdtraj/README.md

 ## Acknowledgements
 The development of this code was supported by the ICSC - *Centro Nazionale di Ricerca in High Performance Computing, Big Data, and Quantum Computing* funded by the European Union - NextGenerationEU.

-## Copyright
-This project is licensed under the terms of the GNU General Public License v3.0.
-See LICENSE.md for details.